VAGINAL MASSAGE AND REFLEXOLOGY

 - The procedure can help remove Points.

-- The procedure is extremely relaxing and feels safe.
-With sex, women worry about pregnancy, spreading disease, rape, going out of control, embarrassment and more.
+Also, with sex, women worry about pregnancy, spreading disease, rape, going out of control, embarrassment and more.
 None of these concerns occur with vaginal reflexology, so the woman relaxes more.

 - The reflexology causes healing throughout the body.